Satanic Verses: Basic narrative

-There are some accounts of the incident, which differ in the construction and detail of the narrative, but they may be broadly collated to produce a basic account.
+There are some accounts of the incident that differ in the construction and detail of the narrative, but they may be broadly collated to produce a basic account.
 The different versions of the story are recorded in early tafsirs (Quranic commentaries) and biographies of the Prophet, such as Ibn Ishaq's.
 In its essential form, the story reports that Muhammad longed to convert his kinsmen and neighbors of Mecca to Islam.
-It then reports that as he was reciting these verses of Sūrat an-Najm, considered a revelation from the angel Gabriel:
+It then reports that as he was reciting these verses of surah 53, considered a revelation from the angel Gabriel:

-"Have you thought of al-Lāt and al-'Uzzá?
-And about the third one, Manāt?"
+Have you thought of al-Lāt and al-'Uzzá?
+And about the third one, Manāt?